d354n/Git-dsAutoBot_ffbe/README.md

 * All Effects: Off

 First Setup:
-* set party name to "EVE NT" for Event
+* set party name to "EVE NT" for Event, Vortex
 * set party name to "LE VEL" for Exploration
 * set party name to "TRUS T" for Dungeon
 * standard action after no energy is Next Action